agilecustoms/release/docs/authorization.md

 - either a fine-grained PAT with `Contents "Read and write"`
 - or classic PAT with `repo` scope

-Next big question: **how to ensure this PAT is not compromised**?
+Next big question: **how do you ensure this PAT is not compromised**?
-Like developer make a mistake/malicious workflow in a feature branch to print PAT in file and then upload it as artifact.
+Like when a developer makes a mistake/malicious workflow in a feature branch to print PAT in file and then upload it as artifact.
 There are two solutions:

 For private/internal repositories you can use **push ruleset** to prohibit any changes in `.github/**/*`.
 This restriction is even stronger than `CODEOWNERS`: GitHub will reject any push that attempts to change workflow files!
-So you can put the PAT in organization level secret and access it from all repos.
-Problem 1: if any repo miss this rule, the token still can leak.
+So you can put the PAT in an organization-level secret and access it from all repos.
+Problem 1: if any repo misses this rule, the token still can leak.
 Problem 2: it is not scalable — only admins can change `.github/**/*` files, other developers can't even create a PR for improvements!